 According to the USDA, canned goods can last for years.
 However, the can has to be in good condition; if there’s rust, dents, or swelling, toss it.
-“Dates on cans indicate peak quality as determined by the manufacturer.
-So don’t automatically pitch a can with an expired date,” the USDA advises.
+"Dates on cans indicate peak quality as determined by the manufacturer.
+So don’t automatically pitch a can with an expired date," the USDA advises.
 Its guidelines suggest that low-acid canned products (think: canned meat, fish, stew, soups, beans, corn, peas, potatoes, etc.) can be stored for two to five years.
-On the other hand, high-acid canned products (like fruit, pickles, tomatoes, tomato-based soup) can last for 12-18 months.
+On the other hand, high-acid canned products (like fruit, pickles, tomatoes, tomato-based soups, and more) can last for 12-18 months.
 If you can foods at home yourself, these have a shorter shelf life and the USDA recommends consuming these foods within one year.

 Moral of the story: It depends what kind of soup it is, and if the can is in good shape, but if it’s past the expiration date and the can is in good condition, you may not need to throw it out after all.